bernhardAxonIvy/doc/source/engine-guide/reference/engine-config-cli.rst

 EngineConfigCli
 ===============

-The console program is used to configure the Axon Ivy Engine, i.e. to configure, create or convert the system database.
+The console program is used to configure the Axon Ivy Engine, i.e., to configure, create or convert the system database.

 .. rubric:: Options